ZenXen7/AgriVision/README.md

-﻿# 🌱 AgriVision – AI-Powered Lettuce Disease Detection
+﻿# 🌱 Cropnosis – AI-Powered Lettuce Disease Detection

-AgriVision is a mobile application that utilizes **deep learning** and **computer vision** to detect lettuce diseases from images.
+Cropnosis is a mobile application that utilizes **deep learning** and **computer vision** to detect lettuce diseases from images.
 By leveraging a **CNN-based model**, the app helps farmers and agriculturists diagnose plant health efficiently and take early action to prevent crop loss.

 ## 🚀 Features